-PM Modi comes up with 'Main Bhi Chowkidar' campaign, says I am not alone
+PM Modi kickstarts BJP campaign with ‘main bhi chowkidar’ pledge; Rahul calls it 'defensive'

 Modi has often described himself as a "chowkidar" who would neither allow corruption nor get corrupted himself.

-Congress president Rahul Gandhi has been repeatedly hurling the "chowkidar chor hai"(watchman is the thief) jibe at Modi to claim irregularities and favouritism in the Rafale fighter jet deal, a charge the BJP-led government has rejected.
+Rahul Gandhi has been repeatedly hurling the "chowkidar chor hai"(watchman is the thief) jibe at Modi to claim irregularities and favouritism in the Rafale fighter jet deal, a charge the BJP-led government has rejected.